 The SCI was originally supported by the Bill and Melinda Gates Foundation, through several grants since 2002, for work in six countries, Burkina Faso, Mali, Niger, Tanzania (including Zanzibar), Uganda and Zambia, and for research into cysticercosis.
 In 2007, Geneva Global awarded funds for control work in Rwanda and Burundi - with new funding both countries are still receiving support .
 SCI works in partnership with the World Health Organisation.
 SCI participated in the USAID/NTD control project as country managers for Burkina Faso, Niger and Uganda from 2006-2011.
 SCI is a technical assistance partner in the World Bank funded project to control schistosomiasis in Yemen, and is a partner in the SCORE project managing their programmes in Mozambique and Niger.

 SCI is recommended as top charity by www.givingwhatwecan.org in UK, and is one of the top international charities recommended by www.givewell.org in USA.
 Donations may be through our website http://www3.imperial.ac.uk/schisto where our funds are held by the College in a ringfenced account.
 Donors can also donate via the Charity IC TRUST (Charity Number 273071), but in both cases please specify the funds are for SCI.
-Donated funds are used for treatment of schistosomiasis with praziquantel and intestinal worms with Albendazole at an average cost of less than 50 pence per child per year.
+Donated funds are used for treatment of schistosomiasis with praziquantel and intestinal worms with Albendazole at an average cost of approximately 30 pence per child per year.

 Further information on this unique programme can be found on the SCI website at http://www3.imperial.ac.uk/schisto .